Diagnostic Cystoscopy in New York City

 To begin this procedure, a small tube called a cystoscope is inserted into the patient’s urethra.
 Inside of this tube exists a camera that transmits images from inside the urethra and bladder to a monitor in front of Dr. Marans so that he can clearly see these internal organs.
 If the patient wishes, they are also able to see these images displayed in real time during the cystoscopy.

 This instant visual allows the physician a chance to assess the tissues of the urethra and bladder, and hopefully determine a direct source of their patient’s symptoms.
 Dr. Marans will fill the bladder with a sterile solution to improve his view and provide a more accurate diagnosis.
 Some patients already determined to have bladder stones may have them removed during a cystoscopy, or it is also possible for a tissue sample to be taken for further testing after the procedure is complete if your physician suspects that these tissues may be cancerous.

 Patients are numbed with an anesthetic jelly during a cystoscopy.
 Patients may have some soreness that subsides gradually in the days following your cystoscopy.
 You may also notice a mild burning sensation when you urinate, though this is also a perfectly normal side effect of the procedure.

 When Will My Results Be Ready?

 You will be consulted about your cystoscopy results immediately after it is over.
 Dr. Marans may also need to wait until additional testing has been finished on any samples that may have been taken during your cystoscopy.
-For any questions regarding your cystoscopy results or upcoming exam, please contact Dr. Marans at (212) 206-9130 to reach his office in New York City, New York.
+For any questions regarding your cystoscopy results or upcoming exam, please contact Dr. Marans at (212) 206-9130 to reach his urology office in Midtown Manhattan, NYC.